 Just as we know that life is not only a bed of roses, at the beginning of 1994 my mother died mysteriously and this was a shock for me at the age of 10 years.
-Life could never be the same with no mother in the house. i had two brothers and two sisters.
+Life could never be the same with no mother in the house.
+I had two brothers and two sisters.
 However it was not so bad – my father was with us still.

-As if that was not enough pain we were going through with no mother, end of 1994 the same year, when we were sleeping in the night around 3am, my Aunties woke us up that our father was dead, I woke up with my brother and we went around the village informing people about my father’s death.
+As if that was not enough pain that we were going through with no mother, end of 1994 the same year, when we were sleeping in the night around 3am, my Aunties woke us up that our father was dead, I woke up with my brother and we went around the village informing people about my father’s death.

 This was the day we said bye to our honeymoon as children in our home.
 What was supposed to be next after the burial?.
-My uncles and aunties from my father’s side struggled for all our belongings, house equipment and the land.
+My uncles and aunties from my father’s side scrambled for all our belongings, house equipments and the remaining land.
 Our land was sold, lots of debts were created for my father even when he was dead because as kids we had no idea about it and in a village where nothing is even documented.
 Relatives took everything claiming to pay my father’s debts; nothing was left in the house.
 Everything was removed from our house.